VGARG8/Image-Manipulation-and-Programme-Design/Readme.txt

 Project Description

 This program provides a set of image processing operations that can be performed on an image in ppm.
-Users can load an ppm file from a file path, save an image to a file path, and modify the image in a variety of ways.
+Users can load a ppm file from a file path, save an image to a file path, and modify the image in a variety of ways.
 The available operations include:

 Image Processing Operations